microsoft/vcpkg-docs/vcpkg/users/port-overlays.md

 ms.author: danshaw2
 ms.date: 9/20/2023
 ms.prod: vcpkg
-ms.topic: conceptual
+ms.topic: concept-article
 ---

 # Overlay ports

-## Overview
 An overlay port can act as a drop-in replacement for an existing port.
 An overlay port can also add a new port that is otherwise not available in a [registry](../maintainers/registries.md).
 While [resolving package names](registries.md#package-name-resolution), overlay ports take priority, forcing overlay ports to be selected.

 Naming conflicts can arise when multiple overlays introduce the same port.
-For instance, overlay directories `[dirA, dirB]` may both introduce a port with the same name: `dirA/zlib` and `dirB/zlib`. vcpkg resolves `zlib` in order of which directory is specified first.
-In this example, `dirA/zlib` is selected as the `zlib` port.
-If overlay port options are specified in multiple places, overlay resolution priority follows first from the command line, the manifest, and finally the environment.
+For instance, overlay directories `[dirA, dirB]` may introduce a port with the same name: `dirA/zlib` and `dirB/zlib`. vcpkg resolves `zlib` in order of which directory is specified first.
+This example selects `dirA/zlib` as the `zlib` port.
+If overlay port options are specified in multiple places, overlay resolution priority follows first from the command line, then the manifest, and finally, the environment.

 ## Configuration Syntax